chughes757/Federal-DoD-Software-Factory-Compliance/README.md

 There has been an increased push for to adopt Cloud, DevSecOps and Software Factories within the U.S. Federal and Department of Defense (DoD) enviroments.
 However, one of the largest impediments to these outcomes often is the incredibly cumbersome and bureaucratic compliance requirements in Federal environments.
 This repository will be a collection of resources that help facilitate compliance innovation which can lead to improved outcomes for U.S. Citizens, Warfighters and the nation as whole.
 Utilizing people, process and technology, many innovative efforts are making progress and building lessons learned to help facilitate the continuous delivery of software (value) to key stakeholders of the Federal community.

 Federal information systems adhere to what is known as the Risk Management Framework, or RMF.
-It is published and created by NIST and there are a wealth of resources one can dive into to understand RMF.
+It is published and created by the National Institute of Standards and Technology (NIST) and there are a wealth of resources one can dive into to understand RMF.
 RMF is what Federal information systems follow throughout their system development lifecycle and where the concepts of Authority to Operate (ATO), Information System Continuous Monitoring (ISCM) and countless other relevant processes and practives are derived.

 ![image](https://user-images.githubusercontent.com/94196833/150681001-f59bb5c5-4383-420a-85cd-3bf9b64d7e46.png)

 NIST RMF Resource Center (https://csrc.nist.gov/projects/risk-management/about-rmf)

-The push for Security Compliance innovation in the Federal and DoD community has a lengthy history, with many innovators and pioneers.
+The push for Security Compliance innovation in the Federal and DoD community has a lengthy history with many innovators and pioneers.
 That said, this talk with Jez Humble titled "When DevOps Meets Regulation: Integrating Continuos with Government" documents one of the early efforts in this space.
 It involved the work of the General Service Administration's 18F, which utilized Cloud Infrastructure-as-Service (IaaS) coupled with an accredited Platform-as-a-Service (cloud.gov) to streamline compliance efforts using Cloud, Open Sourced security documentation, machine readable artifacts and security control inheritance.

 Video (https://youtu.be/STRpThSqKDk)